Top 7 Most Recommended Cast Iron Skillets

 Enameled cast iron skillets are great for anyone who loves cast iron and never wants to deal with rust or seasoning ever again.
 The trade-offs exist, but for the most part it’s a great way to live life in the kitchen, either way.
 Enameled cookware needs special care so the coating doesn’t scratch or chip.
 For this reason, it’s recommended that you don’t use metal utensils.

-The Staub 10-inch frying pan is enameled cast iron and the coating is completely around the exterior and into the cooking surface.
-The matte finish texture on the inside does not need to be seasoned.
+The Staub 11-inch frying pan is enameled cast iron and the coating is completely around the exterior and into the cooking surface.
+The matte finish texture on the inside does not need to be seasoned (and should not be).
 Made in France, these pans are incredibly durable on all kinds of stove tops, including gas ceramic, glass electric induction, and halogen.

-It’s oven safe up to 900°F and dishwasher safe.
+It’s oven safe up to 500°F and dishwasher safe.
 But it’s also recommended to hand-wash all enameled cast iron cookware with soap and a sponge.
 The pour spouts are easy for draining liquid; the enamel handle with tabs for both hands makes it a simple pick up from the stove to table.
-It comes in a wide variety of colors; my favorite is basil green.
+It comes in a wide variety of colors; my favorite is Grenadine.

 Great For:

-- The 10-inch skillet is perfect for 1–3 people and it’s a great size for smaller cooktops
+• The 11-inch skillet is perfect for 1–4 people and it’s a great size for smaller cooktops

 Le Creuset Signature Iron Handle